February 17, 2021

-With his clients, his style is laid back, patient, and encouraging.
+With his clients at All Water Expeditions, his style is laid back, patient, and encouraging.
 At the end of the day, fishing is meant to be fun!

 Northeast Florida and even northward to the Carolinas is home to vast saltwater marshes along the intra-coastal waterway.
 Oyster beds, muddy flats, and spartina grass make for an environment that is not only rich with life, but also breathtakingly beautiful.
 Maze like creek systems will make you feel lost in what can only be described as an “Old Florida” feel.

 Within these marshes lives various species of crabs, shrimp, and baitfish.
 As you can imagine, the abundance of these food sources attracts predators such as various bird species and fish, but the king of the marsh is the redfish.
 The anatomy of the redfish is designed for cruising the shallows of these areas and feeding furiously on crustaceans.
 Large crushers in the back of their jaws allows a redfish to break apart shells of large crabs and other baits that may have a defense mechanism.

 It is no secret that shallow water anglers in these areas love targeting redfish.
 They are abundant, feed in the shallows and make their presence known for the sight-fishermen.
 What may not be known however, is a unique opportunity to sight-fish tailing reds within these marshes.
 For any angler who has experienced the hand trembling adrenaline rush of casting to a tailing fish, this is the ultimate fishing experience.